SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 lengths overlap with [0, 1].
 You will need to re-scale your data such that it lives within this range.
 Smoothing lengths and z coordinates need to be re-scaled in the same way (using the same scaling factor), but z coordinates do not need to lie in the domain [0, 1].
+You should provide inputs as raw numpy arrays (not :class:`~swiftsimio.objects.cosmo_array` or :class:`~unyt.array.unyt_array`).
 Then you may use the function as follows:

 .. code-block:: python